Jack-chau/PastePhotoDetail/README.md

-# pastePhotoInDocx
+# paste photo in $ Word document
-path.py --> get photo by sortByName or photo taken time docxFun.py --> docx library (for paste photo) # will be continue proProcessing.py --> using openCV or pillow library to compress photo and add water text. # will be continue
+path.py --> Identify each image's path by name function:(sortByName) or function(photoTakenTime)
+docxFun.py --> docx library (for paste photo) # will be continue proProcessing.py --> using openCV or pillow library to compress photo and add water text. # will be continue